jeffjl74/ACT_TriggerTree/README.md

 * When the __Show Encounters__ checkbox is checked, the dialog expands to show a list of encounters on the left.
 Selecting an encounter displays a list of log lines for that encounter.
 * To help find a potential trigger line, the log lines can be filtered by entering text in the __Filter:__ box.
 The screenshot example has a filter of '#', which shows lines with a color code.
 * The context menu for a log line allows the following:
-	* Formatting it as a valid regular expression and pasting it into the __Regular Expression__ text box.
+	* Pasting it into the __Regular Expression__ text box after formatting it as a valid regular expression.
 	* Testing it against the __Regular Expression__.
 When testing, any capture groups are appropriately replaced in a TTS expression and the spell timer (if set) is triggered.
 	* Creating a spell timer from the [time difference](#show-time-differences) between matching log lines.